Spencer Matthews

 Spencer George Matthews (born 6 August 1988) is a British television personality and entrepreneur, known for his appearances on Made in Chelsea.
 He has also appeared on other television shows such as Celebrity MasterChef and The Jump.
-He is the founder and CBO of CleanCo non alcoholic spirits.
+He is the founder and CBO of CleanCo non-alcoholic spirits.
+In 2024, Matthews became a Guinness World Records holder, when he completed thirty marathons in thirty days, for charity.

 Early life

 Matthews is the third son of landowner and entrepreneur David Matthews, from his second marriage, to Rhodesian-born artist Jane Spencer Parker.
 His mother was educated at the Slade School of Art.
 He is named after his maternal grandfather, Robert Spencer Parker, an architect.
 He has an older half-sister, Nina, and two older brothers, James and Michael, the latter of whom died at age 22 in 1999 while scaling Mount Everest.

 The family owned Caunton Manor, a 30 acre estate in Nottinghamshire, and Eden Rock in Saint Barthélemy, sometimes described as one of the "top 100 resorts in the world".
 Matthews split his childhood between the two residences.

 He was educated at Eton College.

-Matthews attended the University of Southern California, where he studied Cinema and Television with the aim of becoming an artist; he dropped out after nine months.
+Matthews attended the University of Southern California, where he studied cinema and television with the aim of becoming an artist; he dropped out after nine months.

 In 2007, upon purchasing a 10000 acre estate with hunting lodge in Scotland, his parents acquired the Scottish courtesy titles of Laird and Lady of Glen Affric.

 Career

-Matthews came into the public eye through the E4 "constructed reality" show Made in Chelsea.
+Matthews came into the public eye through the E4 ‘constructed reality’ show Made in Chelsea.
 In 2017, he won the fourth series of Channel 4's competition show, The Jump.
 In 2018, he participated in and reached the final of Celebrity Masterchef.
 The same year, he became the face of Cartoon Network's Ben 10 Deluxe Omnitrix Watch.

 2019 saw Matthews work alongside his wife on their own E4 show Spencer, Vogue and Baby Too.
 The show was renewed for a second series.

 Matthews is the founder of CleanCo, which sells non-alcohol spirit alternatives and focuses around the concept of living a 'Life Less Wasted'.
 He started CleanCo following his own journey into sobriety following the birth of his first child and becoming aware of a lack of sophisticated options for those choosing not to drink alcohol.

 Matthews has presented for the BBC's Watchdog, appeared in a CBeebies 2019 marketing campaign and worked with the Agricultural and Horticultural Development Board.
-With his family's agreement, Matthews embarked on a journey to Mount Everest in an attempt to recover his brother Michael's remains.
+With his family's agreement, Matthews embarked on a journey to Mount Everest in an attempt to recover the body of his brother Michael.
 The journey was recorded in the form of a documentary titled Finding Michael, which premiered on Disney+ in 2023.